HardikSP111/Examination-Portal/README.md

-# Project Title : - Examination Portal
+# Project Title : - Online Examination System
+***
 ## Contributors : -
    1. Hardik Pachange
    2. Om Bhoge
    3. Tanmay Mitkari
    4. Praveen Tripathi
+***
 ## Introduction : -

    The online exam system project in Python focuses mainly on dealing with student’s examinations.
 Also, the system displays all the question sets.
 In addition, the system allows managing question set by entering questions, options, and answers.
 This project is divided into three categories: Student, Teacher, and Admin Panel.
 In an overview of this web application, a student can simply register and start using it.
 Here, the system displays all the exams for the student.
 And the student can proceed to attend their examinations.
 All the exams are of MCQ type.
 After submission of answers, the student can view his/her marks with their number of attempts under respective courses.
 The system also counts the number of attempts a student takes in order to complete the exam.
+***

 ## Existing System : -